Schokolado/GraphicalVulkanEditor/README.md

 - `VulkanProject.sln/`: Contains the VulkanProject source code.
 - `GraphicalVulkanEditor/`: Contains the Graphical Vulkan Editor files and executable/script.

-## License

-- The code from the Vulkan tutorial is available under the Creative Commons Zero v1.0 Universal license (CC0 1.0), which allows unrestricted use, modification, and distribution without requiring attribution.
-License details can be found [here](https://creativecommons.org/publicdomain/zero/1.0/).
-- The materials in this repository are generally licensed under [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), unless indicated otherwise.
-By contributing to this repository, you agree to license your contributions under the same license.
-- Specifically, the resources found in the resources directory and the VulkanProject.h file are licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
-By contributing to that directory and files, you agree to license your contributions under the same public domain-like license.

 ## Usage of the VulkanProject.h C++ project

 1. Clone the repository: `git clone https://github.com/Schokolado/GraphicalVulkanEditor.git`